AustinLowey/tensorflow-mnist-deep-neural-network/README.md

-# Computer Vision - Deep Neural Networks Using TensorFlow
+# Machine Learning - Deep Neural Networks Using TensorFlow
-- Using Deep Neural Networks to classify handwritten digits using the MNIST dataset to practice using TensorFlow framework.
+Deep Neural Networks classification of handwritten digits using the MNIST dataset.

 ## Results
 - Hyperparameter-tuned model accuracy on test dataset: 98.01%